joshtynjala/actionscript-3.0-developers-guide/security/restricting-networking-apis.md

 The `allowNetworking` parameter is designed to be used primarily when the SWF file and the enclosing HTML page are from different domains.
-Using the value of `"internal"` or `"none"` is not recommended when the SWF file being loaded is from the same domain as its enclosing HTML pages, because you can’t ensure that a SWF file is always loaded with the HTML page you intend.
+Using the value of `"internal"` or `"none"` is not recommended when the SWF file being loaded is from the same domain as its enclosing HTML pages, because you can't ensure that a SWF file is always loaded with the HTML page you intend.
 Untrusted parties could load a SWF file from your domain with no enclosing HTML, in which case the `allowNetworking` restriction will not work as you intended.